markcmurphy/devdocs-portal/Customers.md

 * Cusrtomer Attributes
 * Customer Form Fields
 * Customer Consent

+### Upsert

+Upsert is used for Form Field Values and Customer Attributes.
+Upsert looks for a match to the existing record, and if one is found, then it makes an update.
+If a match is not found, it creates a new record.

+### Authentication Object

+On the new Customers endpoint, when creating a customer there are two ways to set customers passwords.
+- A new password can be set under the `authentication > new password` object in a /PUT or /POST.
+- To have customers reset the password set `force_password_reset` to `true` under `authentication > new password` object in a /PUT or /POST

 ## Customer Attributes
 Customer Attributes are a name/value key pair associated with a Customer.
 They are readable/writable via API only.